Amalienborg: Royal Guard

 Amalienborg is guarded day and night by Royal Life Guards (Den Kongelige Livgarde).
 Their full dress uniform is fairly similar to that of the Foot Guards regiments of the British Army: a scarlet tunic, blue trousers, and a navy bearskin cap.
 The guard march from Rosenborg Castle at 11.30 am daily through the streets of Copenhagen and execute the changing of the guard in front of Amalienborg at noon.
 In addition, post replacement is conducted every two hours.

 When the monarch is in residence, the King's Guard (Kongevagt) also march alongside the changing of the guard at noon, accompanied by a band that plays traditional military marches.
-The Guard Lieutenant (Løjtnantsvagt) is always alerted when Prince Frederik or another member of the royal family is in residence but the Queen is absent.
+The Guard Lieutenant (Løjtnantsvagt) is always alerted when King Frederik or another member of the royal family is in residence.
 There are three types of watches: King's Watch, Lieutenant Watch and Palace Watch.
-A King's Watch is when Her Majesty the Queen takes up residence in Christian IX's Palace.
-A Lieutenant Watch is when Crown Prince Frederik, Prince Joachim, or Princess Benedikte, takes the place as regent, when the monarch is unable to.
+A King's Watch is when His Majesty the King takes up residence in Christian IX's Palace.
+A Lieutenant Watch is when Prince Joachim, or Princess Benedikte, takes the place as regent, when the monarch is unable to.
 A Palace Watch is when no member of the royal family is in the palace, and it is the smallest one.

 Equestrian statue

-The equestrian statue of King Frederik V was commissioned by Moltke, as Director for the Danish Asiatic Company, and it was made by French sculptor Jacques-Francois-Joseph Saly.
+The equestrian statue of King Frederik V was commissioned by Moltke, as Director for the Danish Asiatic Company, and it was made by French sculptor Jacques Saly.
 Work began in 1753, and the foundation stone was laid in place in 1760 at the 100-year celebration of political absolutism in Denmark.
 The statue was finally unveiled in 1771, five years after King Frederik V's death in 1766.